signalogic/SigSRF_SDK/README.md

 SigSRF software is designed to run on (i) private, public, or hybrid cloud servers and (ii) embedded system servers.
 Demos available on this page are intended to run on any Linux server based on x86, ARM, and PowerPC, and on form-factors as small as mini- and micro-ITX.

 SigSRF supports OpenCV, media transcoding, deep learning <sup>2</sup>, speech recognition <sup>2</sup>, and other calculation / data intensive applications.
-For applications facing SWaP, latency, or bandwidth constraints, SigSRF software supports a wide range of coCPU and SoC embedded device targets while maintaining a cloud compatible software architecture (see [When Software Only is Not Enough](#BeyondSoftwareOnly) below).
+For applications facing SWaP, latency, or bandwidth constraints, SigSRF software supports a wide range of coCPU&trade; and SoC embedded device targets while maintaining a cloud compatible software architecture (see [When Software Only is Not Enough](#BeyondSoftwareOnly) below).

 SigSRF supports concurrent multiuser operation in a bare-metal environment, and in a KVM + QEMU virtualized environment, cores and network I/O interfaces appear as resources that can be allocated between VMs.
 VM and host users can share also, as the available pool of cores is handled by a physical layer back-end driver.
 This flexibility allows media, HPC, and AI applications to scale between cloud, enterprise, and remote vehicle/location servers.